-Figure \ref{fig:toypredict} display the one-step-ahead forecasting results (one experiment run) of the DS$^3$M for the testing data as well as the predicted switching indicators of DS$^3$M, SNLD and DSARF.
-It shows that the predicted means of the observations can trace the true observations well and the 90\% confidence intervals cover most of the observations.
-Also, it succeeds in providing relatively wider confidence intervals when the data are more volatile and narrower ones when the data are more stable.
-The learned transition matrix is [0.91, 0.09;0.18, 0.82] which is close to the true transition matrix.
-A summary of the forecasting and inference accuracy over five experiment runs is provided in Table \ref{tab:simulation}.
-The DS$^3$M achieves smaller forecasting RMSE for the observations (a relative improvement of 8.46\% and 0.67\% compared to SNLDS and DSARF respectively), higher prediction accuracy (a relative improvement of 43.08\% and 1.59\%) and higher F1 score (a relative improvement of 39.95\% and 1.43\%) for the switching indicators.
-It can be observed in Figure \ref{fig:toypredict} that DS$^3$M provides much reliable predictions for switching indicators, while SNLD and DSARF tend to switch over frequently.
-The mean duration lengths of the two statuses are 8.211 and 8.296, although is smaller than the true values, i.e. 24 and 24, but are much better than the other two models whose duration lengths are around 1 - 4.
-When used to segment time series (inference), the DS$^3$M also delivers better accuracy and F1 score than SNLDS and DSARF.
+Table \ref{tab:simulation} presents a summary of forecasting and inference accuracy across five experiment runs.
+DS$^3$M excels with lower forecasting RMSE (Root Mean Square Error) for observations, showing a relative enhancement of 11.46\% and 4.41\% over SNLDS and DSARF respectively.
+Furthermore, DS$^3$M achieves significantly higher state prediction accuracy (with a relative improvement of 44.99\% compared to SNLDS) and a higher F1 score (with a relative improvement of 41.77\% compared to SNLDS) for the switching indicators.
+While DSARF and DS$^3$M exhibit comparable state prediction accuracy and F1 score, Figure \ref{fig:toypredict} shows that DS$^3$M provides much more reliable predictions for switching indicators as compared to the ground truth, while SNLDS and DSARF tend to switch too frequently.
+The mean duration lengths of the two states in DS$^3$M are 7.509 and 7.634, although they are still smaller than the true values (24 and 24).
+However, this performance is notably better than the alternatives, where duration lengths range around 1--4.
+When applied to segmenting time series (inference), DS$^3$M also showcases superior accuracy and F1 scores compared to SNLDS, while performing similarly to DSARF.

-\paragraph{Lorenz attractor} Lorenz attractor is a canoinal nolinear dynamical system with the following nonlinear dynamic for $z_t = [z_{t,1},z_{t,2},z_{t,3}]$:
+\paragraph{Lorenz attractor} Lorenz attractor is a canonical nonlinear dynamical system with the following nonlinear dynamic for $z_t = [z_{t,1},z_{t,2},z_{t,3}]$:

-The variable $z_t=[z_{t,1},z_{t,2},z_{t,3}]^T$ is treated as a latent variable, and thus is unobservable.
+The variable $z_t=[z_{t,1},z_{t,2},z_{t,3}]^T$ is treated as a latent variable and thus is unobservable.
 In the simulation, we considered a 10-dimensional time series $y_t = Wz_t + v_t$, where $W \in R^{10\times3}$, $v_{t} \sim N(0,0.5I_{10})$.
 The same dataset was used in \cite{farnoosh2020deep}.
 Similar to the toy example, we set $x_t = y_{t-1}$.
-The traces of the Lorenz attractor roughly can be separated into two ellipses.
-We simulated a time series with a length of 3000 and transform the time series into subsequences with a length of 5, resulting in 2990 subsequences.
-The first 1000, the following 990, and the last 1000 subsequences are used for training, validation and testing respectively.
+The traces of the Lorenz attractor can be roughly separated into two ellipses.
+We simulated a time series with a length of 3000 and transformed the time series into subsequences with a length of 5, resulting in 2990 subsequences.
+The first 1000, the following 990, and the last 1000 subsequences are used for training, validation, and testing respectively.